I shared a video on YouTube that covered my 6 streams of passive and active income that have doubled my income in the past year.

 Where can you find jobs?

-You can sell your skills on sites like Fiverr or Upwork, or just contact local businesses around you.
+You can sell your skills on sites like Fiverr, or just contact local businesses around you.
 If you’ve worked in a certain field and have a good reputation you will also be approached with jobs by contacts.